WebexSamples/postman-webex/docs/ImportAndConfigure.md

 In the "Manage environments" dialog, add the "spark_token" variable, and paste your Spark personal access token (without the Bearer prefix).
-Note that you can retrieve this token from the [Spark for developers](https://developer.ciscospark.com) portal, by clicking on your avatar, or by copy pasting from the resources documentation when in test mode.
+Note that you can retrieve this token from the [Spark for developers](https://developer.ciscospark.com) portal, by clicking on your avatar in the upper right corner.

 ![](img/environment-configure.png)